Maha Has 2Nd Highest Number Of Wells In India, But Just 45% Of Its Groundwater Remains

-(MENAFN- IANS) Mumbai, Jan.
-14 (IANS) India has more than 2.19 million wells, dug-wells, shallow tube-wells, medium tube-wells and deep tube-wells, that suck out massive quantities of precious groundwater from the bowels of the earth.
+(MENAFN- IANS) Mumbai, Jan 14 (IANS) India has more than 2.19 crore wells -- dug-wells as well as shallow, medium and deep tubewells -- that suck out massive quantities of precious groundwater from the bowels of the earth.
 And, worryingly, only a modest amount of this water gets re-charged.

 Of these, Maharashtra has more than 3.2 million wells comprising 27,49,088 dug-wells, 131,100 shallow tube-wells, 174,194 medium tube-wells and 179,583 deep tube-wells.